learning-image-synthesis/sp22/_assignments/hw3.md

     g_loss += cycle_consistency_loss
 ```
 ### CycleGAN Experiments [15 points]
 Training the CycleGAN from scratch can be time-consuming if you don’t have a GPU.
 In this part, you will train your models from scratch for just 600 iterations, to check the results.
-To save training time, we provide the weights of pre-trained models that you can load into your implementation.
-In order to load the weights, your implementation must be correct.o

 1. Train the CycleGAN without the cycle-consistency loss from scratch using the command:
 ```angular2html